crixer18/lilium-digital-garden-jekyll/index.md

 I may have an answer for you.
 It's minimal but fully editable.
 It adapts to every screen size, it's easy to use and completely free.

-Set up your digital garden with **Lilium Gigital Garden Template** for Jekyll.
+Set up your digital garden with **Lilium Digital Garden Template** for Jekyll.

 [Take a look](/docs/lilium1.md)